Net-ng/kansha/doc/contribute.rst

 How to contribute to Kansha
 ===========================

-You don't have to be a developper to help Kansha get better.
+You don't have to be a developer to help Kansha get better.
 You can contribute in many ways depending on your skills and preferences.

 Spread the word!